vEnhance/1802/src/opt.typ

 ]

 #sample[
-  Find the minimum and maximum possible value, if they exist, of
+  Compute the minimum and maximum possible value, if they exist, of
   $ f(x,y,z) = x + y + z $
   over $x,y,z > 0$ satisfying the condition $x y z = 8$.
 ]